 It is clear that the response obtained in the present study has a multifactorial aspect; nevertheless the results show that protocolled pharmaceutical interventions have an impact on the clinical and metabolic outcome of patients receiving PN.
-These inter-
+These interventions mainly consisted of changes in the PN formula and additional support measures.

-Increases in plasma albumin and prealbumin concentrations are related to improvements in nutritional status, by indicating
+Increases in plasma albumin and prealbumin concentrations are related to improvements in nutritional status, by indicating Llop-Talaverón J et al. Pharmaceutical Interventions in Metabolic and Nutritional Follow-up of Surgical Patients Receiving Parenteral Nutrition